 Sterling is a medium-sized city located in the state of Illinois.
 With a population of 15,057 people and six constituent neighborhoods, Sterling is the 161st largest community in Illinois.

-Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sterling is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sterling who work in office and administrative support (13.06%), sales jobs (12.07%), and healthcare (7.41%).

 The citizens of Sterling are slightly less educated than the national average of 21.84% for the average city or town: 14.58% of adults in Sterling have a bachelor's degree or advanced degree